utilitywarehouse/cockroachdb-manifests/examples/README.md

-Please note that the `cfssl` manifests are no longer supported.
-We have moved on to using `cert-manager` for CockroachDB certificates.
+Please note that cfssl is deprecated and cert-manager is recommended.